Matthew D. Green

 "Award for Outstanding Research in Privacy Enhancing Technologies (PET award)", 2007. (press release).

 Co-Founder, Zeutro LLC.
-2010-present.
+2010-2020.
 Developing Attribute-Based Encryption technology for enterprise use.

 Founder, Cryptography Engineering LLC.
 2012-present.
 Security evaluation and expert witness consulting.